lorenzodimauro97/YetAnotherOllamaManager/README.md

 * **Simple Chat Interface**: Implement a real-time chat feature that allows users to communicate with ollama servers and other users.
-* **Server Status Management**: Provide users with the ability to manipulate ollama server status, including starting, stopping, and restarting servers.
+* **Server Status Management**: Provide users with the ability to manipulate ollama server status, including starting, stopping, and restarting the ollama server interface.

 ## License